tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_6.md

 "These were meant for a different fight…" she says with a hint of irony.
 “But they’ll do the job.”

 In the flickering shadows of the hut, we set about our grim task with a silent efficiency.
-The air is thick with the smell of oil and metal as we inspect and load the weapons, each of us aware that what lies ahead may well be a one-way journey.
+The air is thick with the smell of oil and metal as we inspect and load the weapons.

-Tuyết, her movements precise and methodical, demonstrates the use of an RPG to Hùng, who watches intently, nodding his understanding.
+Tuyết demonstrates the use of an RPG to Hùng, who watches intently, nodding his understanding.
 Lâm and Văn are hunched over a map spread on the floor, plotting our approach with meticulous care.

 I stumble upon a small box slightly separated from the others, its contents obscured by a thick layer of dust.

-I pry the lid open, revealing a Makarov pistol nestled within its confines, alongside a spare magazine and a worn leather holster.
+I wipe off the dust and pry the lid open, revealing a Makarov pistol nestled within its confines, alongside a spare magazine and a worn leather holster.

 I eject the magazine, checking it, before sliding it back in with a satisfying click.
 I thread my belt through the holster, securing the semiautomatic at my side.